ngirard/lolcate-rs/README.md

 # Directories to index.
 dirs = [
-  # "/first/dir",
+  # "~/first/dir",
   # "/second/dir"
 ]

-# Set to true if you want to index directories
+# Set to either "Dirs" or "Files" to skip directories or files
-include_dirs = false
+# skip = "Dirs"

 # Set to true if you want skip symbolic links
 ignore_symlinks = false